 Current process and visitor restrictions

-Please note: Everyone who enters the hospital must participate in the mandatory screening process, wear a hospital-issued mask and sanitize their hands.
-This includes individuals (patients, staff and essential visitors) who have been vaccinated.
+Please note: Everyone who enters the hospital must wear a hospital-issued mask and sanitize their hands.

 - All inpatients will be allowed up to four care partners per day.

 - A care partner is an individual who provides physical or emotional support .Care partners may or may not be family members.
 Up to date vaccination against Covid 19 is encouraged but not required.

 - A care partner may visit once per day between the hours of 12:00 and 8:00 pm.